-As noted in previous reports, one of the overriding issues with the Crocus portfolio is that the majority of agreements entered into between Crocus and the investee companies did not provide for any exit mechanism.
+As noted in previous reports, one (1) of the overriding issues with the Crocus portfolio is that the majority of agreements entered into between Crocus and the investee companies did not provide for any exit mechanism.
 Accordingly, the Receiver continues to monitor and discuss exit strategies with many of the remaining investees.
 The position of the majority of the investees is that they prefer to negotiate an arrangement whereby the investee company and/or the existing non-Crocus shareholder(s) of the investee would buy Crocus' interest from the Receiver.

+There were no sales of portfolio investments closed during the quarter.
 Negotiations and discussions are ongoing.
-During the quarter, the Receiver sold and/or renegotiated its position in Winnipeg Spaghetti Corp., Pasta La Vista, 4767137 Manitoba Ltd. and WWC Ltd. Cumulatively to June 30, 2008, 28 of the

-46 investments within the Crocus portfolio have been realized upon or are considered closed.
+Cumulatively to September 30, 2008, 28 of the 46 investments within the Crocus portfolio have been realized upon or are considered closed.
 There are 18 investments remaining.

-In summary, since its appointment the Receiver has realized proceeds of approximately \$46.8 million for investments with a June 28, 2005 book value of approximately \$43.5 million representing a recovery of approximately 108%.
+In summary, since its appointment the Receiver has realized proceeds of approximately \$46.9 million for investments with a June 28, 2005 book value of approximately \$44.0 million representing a recovery of approximately 107%.
 Crocus' carrying value for these investments when it ceased trading in December 2004 was approximately \$78.4 million, which would represent a recovery of approximately 60%.
 In addition, since its appointment the Receiver has also eliminated exposure on approximately \$2.3 million in guarantees that had been reserved.

 The Receiver remains of the view that the original estimated timetable of approximately five (5) years to deal with the majority of the Crocus portfolio is reasonable.
-The Receiver also continues to remain of the view that the cost would outweigh the benefit in revaluing the portfolio on an ongoing basis given that the Fund is not trading and, accordingly, for the present, the valuation of all remaining investees within the portfolio has been frozen at their June 28, 2005 values.
-The Receiver has in the past and will continue to update investee valuations prior to entering into negotiations for sale.
+The Receiver also continues to remain of the view that the cost would outweigh the benefit in revaluing the portfolio on an ongoing basis given that the Fund is not trading and, accordingly, for the present, the valuation of most remaining investees within the portfolio has been frozen at their June 28, 2005 values.